myndsol-naveen/myndsol-naveen/README.md

 - 👋 Hi, I’m Naveen
 - 👀 I’m interested in Flutter & Scripting
 - 🌱 I’m currently learning Learning
-- 💞️ I’m looking to collaborate on Flutter projects.
+- 💞️ I’m looking to collaborate on Flutter projects
 - 📫 How to reach me @NaveenNirban

 <!---